May You Live in Interesting Times

 That doesn’t mean we should ignore the warning signs.
 While there are unknowns, we can still draw many lessons from the past.
 For instance, if a worst-case scenario arises, there are asset classes that will outperform the overall markets.
 Investors made record inflows into precious metals last month.
 Value investing has seen a boost as many seek safety in defensive stocks.

 Wall Street has been rushing towards safety lately.
-Many of market positions now being favored are moves that I had made months prior.
+Many of the market positions now being favored are moves that I had made months prior.
 That should help boost performance for client accounts, yet there is the reality that we could be wrong.
 The trade wars could come to an end.
 The President could start tweeting like a normal person.
 There are a multitude of reasons why the bull run could continue.
 And that’s why we need to stay the course.

 Who knows where the future will lead.
 We are indeed living in interesting times.